Dacardonac/web3-dapp-weather/README.md

 * **Performance optimization 🎉:** Good practices have been implemented so that the application has the best possible performance.

+* **Code Quality and Readability 📚:** The code is well-structured, readable, and follows best practices, making it easy to maintain and extend.

+* **API Integration 🌐:** The application uses a reliable API to fetch real-time weather data.

 ## Technologies Used ️🛠️

 * HTML5